-New Student Orientation is mandatory for all students and is scheduled for the week of July 18, 2022.
+New Student Orientation is mandatory for all students and scheduled for the week before classes start.

 Orientation is an opportunity to meet the faculty, staff, and administrators of the LU College of Pharmacy and will include sessions such as expectations for professional students, detailed discussion about the curriculum, overview of the assessment and progression process, academic preparation, student services, team building with your learning group, and social activities.
 All new incoming students are required to attend the Orientation sessions.